themishmash/hiking-terminal-app/readme.md

 Users can also enter hikes after being asked the following questions:
 * What is the hike name?
 * What is the hiking distance?
-* What is the distsance from Melbourne?
+* What is the distance from Melbourne?
 * Where is the hike located?
 * Is it wheelchair friendly?
 * Is it dog friendly?